-The UK's Centre for the Protection of National Infrastructure (CPNI) has defined the Traffic Light Protocol for increasing the security of exchanges of information.
+The UK's Centre for the Protection of National Infrastructure (CPNI) defined the Traffic Light Protocol for increasing the security of exchanges of information.
 It is a simple security classification schema in which the originator indicates how widely they will allow their information to be distributed beyond the intended recipient, if at all.

 There are four security classifications in the schema: